xazab/js-drive/README.md

 [![Release Date](https://img.shields.io/github/release-date/dashevo/js-drive-abci)](https://img.shields.io/github/release-date/dashevo/js-drive-abci)
 [![standard-readme compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen)](https://github.com/RichardLitt/standard-readme)

-Replicated state machine for Dash Platform
+Replicated state machine for Xazab Platform

-Drive is the storage component of Dash Platform, allowing developers to store and secure their application data through Dash's masternode network.
+Drive is the storage component of Xazab Platform, allowing developers to store and secure their application data through Xazab's masternode network.
 Application data structures are defined by a data contract, which is stored on Drive and used to verify/validate updates to your application data.

 ## Table of Contents
 - [Install](#install)